markarnott/snorc/README.md

 # SNORC

-This is my personal proving ground where I build alpha level tools.
+This is my proof of concept testing grounds where I build utilities for WSL.

 These tools are focused on making WSL development environments easier to live with.